gjguerin96/README-generator/README.md

 ## Description

 I built this application so that I could have a useful tool to fill out READMEs.
 READMEs are important but tedious to make, so having an application do much of the work for you is very convenient.

+In the process of building it I learned about how to use node.js, and about the potential string literals have when used in combination with inquirer.

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)